hashicorp/terraform-website/content/source/docs/extend/debugging.html.md

 ## Debugger-Based Debugging

-Debugger-based debugging is a method of using debugging tools like [delve](https://github.com/go-delve/delve) to inspect what is happening in a provider as it is happening, often using breakpoints to pause execution of the provider and examine the values of variables.
+Debugger-based debugging is a method of using a debugging tool similar to [delve](https://github.com/go-delve/delve) to inspect what is happening in a provider as it is happening, often using breakpoints to pause execution of the provider and examine the values of variables.
 This method of debugging must be done contemporaneously; the developer doing the debugging needs to actively run Terraform using the appropriate configuration and in the appropriate environment to induce the behavior being examined.
-It is therefore most useful when a bug has been reliably reproduced.
-It does, however, enable developers to ask arbitrary questions and step through provider executions, exploring what is happening in the provider as part of the execution.
+It is therefore most useful when a bug is reliably reproducible.
+This level of analysis enables developers to ask arbitrary questions and step through provider executions, allowing them to explore what is happening in the provider during runtime.

 -> **Note**: Debugger-based debugging only works with Terraform versions 0.12.26 and higher.